Simon-Initiative/lti_1p3_ecto_provider/README.md

 ### Migration

 You will need to create a migration file to build the required tables for ecto.
-Please refer to the example migration in [priv/migrations/20210201214113_initialize.exs](https://github.com/Simon-Initiative/lti_1p3_ecto_provider/blob/master/priv/migrations/20210201214113_initialize.exs).
-If using custom schemas, you will need to tweak this accordingly.
+Please refer to the example migrations in [priv/repo/migrations](https://github.com/Simon-Initiative/lti_1p3_ecto_provider/blob/master/priv/repo/migrations).
+If using custom schemas, you will need to tweak these accordingly.

 ### Custom Schemas